littleosbook/littleosbook/virtual_memory.md

 [Paging](#paging) and [page frame allocation](#page-frame-allocation) deals
 with that.

-Segmentation and paging is described in the Intel manual [@intel3a], chapter 3 and 4.
+Segmentation and paging is described in the [@intel3a], chapter 3 and 4.

 ## Virtual Memory Through Segmentation?